Also known as: Cysts - kidneys, Kidney - polycystic, Autosomal dominant polycystic kidney disease or ADPKD

 - Low-salt diet

-Polycystic kidney disease is a kidney disorder passed down through families in which multiple cysts form on the kidneys, causing them to become enlarged.
+Polycystic kidney disease is a kidney disorder passed down through families.
+In this disease, many cysts form in the kidneys, causing them to become enlarged.

 PKD is associated with the following conditions:

-Medical treatment may provide relief of symptoms for many years.
+Treatment may relieve symptoms for many years.

-Calling your health care provider
+Call your health care provider if:

 Currently, no treatment can prevent the cysts from forming or enlarging.